 - For Reiki training and treatment, CLICK HERE to browse the directory hosted by the Reiki Membership Association of the International Center for Reiki Training.

 I’ll continue to publish new empowerment blog posts multiple times each month through December 2019 with occasional new posts thereafter as the spirit moves me.
-I’ll keep my website active to continue offering tons of timeless tools and resources to help individuals and teams build lives and organizations they love.
+My djwlifecoach website will be shut down in January 2020.
 You may continue to subscribe to my blog and follow me on a variety of social media channels via the links at the top right of the sidebar.